decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

     1. Download the `decrediton-v{{ decreditonversion }}.dmg` file.

+        !!!
+Warning "Security Tip"

+            We recommend you also verify that your download hash matches the hash in the Decred releases manifest.
+For detailed instructions, read about [Verifying Binaries](../../advanced/verifying-binaries.md).

+            You will need to visit the [Release Binaries](https://github.com/decred/decred-binaries/releases) page to download the manifest and manifest signature:

+            `decrediton-v{{ decreditonversion }}-manifest.txt`

+            `decrediton-v{{ decreditonversion }}-manifest.txt.asc`

     1. Double click the `decrediton-v{{ decreditonversion }}.dmg` file to mount the disk image.

     1. Drag the `decrediton.app` file into the link to your Applications folder within the disk image.